suhabb/JsonQ/README.md

       - GET DATA WHERE isVaccinated "Yes"
       - GET DATA WHERE firstName "Ami" AND gender "Female"
       - GET COUNT WHERE isVaccinated "Yes" AND gender "Male"
-      - GET AVG WHERE isVaccinated "No" AND gender "Female"
+      - GET AVG "income" WHERE isVaccinated "No" AND gender "Female"
     ```

 4. This is the sample data of json stored :